bidhya/verse/README.md

 ## Oct 14, 2023
 v13.jl with SharedArray. working fine but not fully tested
+v14.jy : Created to make updates to V13 for Blender run

 ## Sep 06, 2023
 v12.jl and Estimate_v56.jl frozen and merged to main.
 Good for runs with text files